leomaranhao/coursera_cleaningdataproject/README.md

 ## Explanation about the workings of the script *run_analysis.R*

+In order to get this script working you have to unzip the dataset into your R working directory.
+After unpacking the zip file you should see the directory **UCI HAR Dataset** under your R working directory.

 ### Line 1:
 I got the working directory so I could go back to it